ever-co/handbook/clean-code.md

 5) Make sure you push code DAILY (to feature branch of course), even if you working long time on some large Epic!

 6) On "removing" of some code.
 Basically, people say that it's great when you can remove a lot of code and make your code base simpler / smaller.
 And it's true and normally part of the process called "Refactoring".
 What is not acceptable however, is when you remove the code you do NOT understand (yet), for example, when you try to do your task or fix some issues, etc. You may think: "hm, I don't understand that few lines of code (or thousands lines, does not matter), so let's just remove it" and this is where you basically make a huge mistake because you just remove some FEATURE ...
 So, please DO NOT EVER REMOVE EVEN SINGLE LINE OF CODE UNLESS YOU ABSOLUTELY UNDERSTAND WHY IT WAS ADDED THERE AND WHY IT'S NOT NEEDED ANYMORE.
 We see this happens mostly for beginners / juniors, rare for Senior Developers (unless by mistake of course, sh..t happen to everyone).

+7) Let's avoid Typos!
+Use https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker or similar extension for your IDE to check spelling!

 ## Branching